 It is the aim of the Careers Team to meet with every Year 12 and Year 10 student to develop a pathways plan.
-This process involves identification of each student’s interests and abilities, planning for Year 11 and 12 programs, and organising for the transition from school to further training, education or work.
+This process involves the identification of each student’s interests and abilities, planning for Year 11 and 12 programs, and organising for the transition from school to further training, education, or work.

-Held in July in the lead up to tertiary application dates through Victorian Tertiary Admissions Centre (VTAC) and Victorian Certificate of Education (VCE), Victorian Certificate of Applied Learning (VCAL) and Vocational Education and Training (VET) subject selections, ECaT night is an important evening for students and parents to attend.
+Held in July in the lead up to tertiary application dates through Victorian Tertiary Admissions Centre (VTAC) and Victorian Certificate of Education (VCE), Victorian Certificate of Applied Learning (VCAL), and Vocational Education and Training (VET) subject selections, ECaT night is an important evening for students and parents to attend.
 On this night staff from TAFE, Universities, private colleges and Defence Forces provide information and advice for attendees.
 Students will also receive important information on Padua College subject areas and Year 11 and 12 programs.

-This program forms an important part of the process for Year 10 students making their subject selections for Year 11 and 12.
+This program forms an important part of the process for Year 10 students making their subject selections for Years 11 and 12.
 Careers and Padua staff facilitate the program, and students participate in a series of sessions including interest and vocational testing and a visit to a tertiary institution.

-The Padua College Careers website is an invaluable resource for our students, staff and parents.
+The Padua College Careers website is an invaluable resource for our students, staff, and parents.
 To access this information, the Padua community can find direct links on SIMON and PAM under 'Padua College Careers'.

-Careers News is published in the Paduan Newsletter which provides current information as well as details about a range of careers events happening throughout the year.
+Careers News is published in the Paduan Newsletter which provides current information as well as details about a range of career events happening throughout the year.
 Information is also regularly posted on our Padua Careers Website.

-Interested students are invited to attend targeted events such as the ‘Naval Gazing’ tour at Cerberus, Industry Days and the Age Careers Expo.
+Interested students are invited to attend targeted events such as the ‘Naval Gazing’ tour at Cerberus, Industry Days, and the Age Careers Expo.

-Whether students are seeking part time work on weekends or looking at obtaining a full time job at the end of their schooling, the Careers Office staff can assist.
+Whether students are seeking part-time work on weekends or looking at obtaining a full-time job at the end of their schooling, the Careers Office staff can assist.
 It may be with constructing a resume and application letter or tips on going for your first job interview.
 Current job opportunities are posted on the Padua College Careers website (For Students tab) on the Job Vacancies Page.

-Our Careers Team assists students with their career pathways planning.
-Students have access to personalised careers counselling, subject and course advice and assistance with the tertiary application process.
+Our Careers Team assists students with their career pathways planning and is overseen by Julie Clough, Careers Team Leader at the Mornington Campus.
+Students have access to personalised careers counselling, subject and course advice, and assistance with the tertiary application process.
 Students are also offered the opportunity to participate in work experience and a variety of Vocational Education.
 All Careers staff are qualified careers counsellors, with post-graduate qualifications in career development.

 Students seek careers advice for a variety of reasons, some of which may include:

-Many of our students choose to go onto tertiary study after they have completed their senior schooling.
+Many of our students choose to go on to tertiary study after they have completed their senior schooling.
 It is never too early to start investigating these options!
 The VTAC website is an invaluable source of information with links to all tertiary options in Victoria.
 The website may be accessed at www.vtac.edu.au

 Employers regularly contact the Careers Office to advertise jobs in the local area.
-Many of these jobs are part time or casual and enable students to earn some money whilst they are still at school.
-Some jobs are full time or apprenticeships/traineeships and may require students to leave school.
-Keep an eye on the Careers Newsletter, Job Vacancies page on the website and Daily Bulletin if you are looking for work.
+Many of these jobs are part-time or casual and enable students to earn some money whilst they are still at school.
+Some jobs are full-time or apprenticeships/traineeships and may require students to leave school.
+Keep an eye on the Careers Newsletter, Job Vacancies page on the website, and Daily Bulletin if you are looking for work.

 Thanks for reaching out